A Local’s Guide to the Best 16 Things to Do in Golden Gate Park San Francisco

 Visit the Bison

 Windmills, Archery and Bison?
 Yep, Golden Gate Park really has it all.
-The herd of bison currently roaming a small portion of the park between Chain of Lakes Dr and Spreckles Lake is an incredibly popular and unique attraction!
+The bison herd roaming a small portion of the park between Chain of Lakes Dr and Spreckles Lake is an incredibly popular and unique attraction!

-They’ve been here since the late 1800s and their arrival began a conservation effort to save the nearly extinct American.
+They’ve been here since the late 1800s and their arrival began a conservation effort to save the nearly extinct American Bison.

 Thankfully, it worked!
 Today, the herd contains 10 females!
 They used to have males, but they became too aggressive during mating season.
 Go say hi to these beauties!